Community Profiles

 Cardston

-The Town of Cardston is located in the rolling foothills of Alberta Southwest, just minutes away from the U.S. border and 30 minutes from Waterton-Glacier International Peace Park.
-Originally settled by Mormon immigrants in 1887, Cardston is known for its rich cultural heritage and offers everyone adventure and outdoor recreation opportunities.
+The Town of Cardston is located in the rolling foothills of Alberta Southwest, just minutes from the U.S. border and 30 minutes from Waterton-Glacier International Peace Park.
+Originally settled by Mormon immigrants in 1887, Cardston is known for its rich cultural heritage and offers adventure, outdoor recreation, and historic attractions.
+Notable sites include the Cardston Alberta Temple, Remington Carriage Museum, and Courthouse Museum.
+The town is a gateway to Waterton Lakes National Park, making it a prime destination for visitors looking to experience the great outdoors.

 Magrath

-Located between Cardston and Lethbridge, Magrath is a farming Community with lots of heart and rich history.
-In 1899, the Alberta Railway and Irrigation Company recruited Mormon settlers from Utah and Idaho to construct a canal system that would supply farmers with water.
-These experienced settlers developed Canada’s first major irrigation project and were paid in cash and land.
+Located between Cardston and Lethbridge, Magrath is a thriving farming community with a strong sense of history.
+In 1899, the Alberta Railway and Irrigation Company recruited Mormon settlers from Utah and Idaho to construct Canada’s first major irrigation project, helping establish a successful agricultural industry.
+Today, Magrath boasts rich farmland, a welcoming community, and a growing economy.
+Visitors can enjoy the Magrath Golf Club, Agricultural Heritage Building, and extensive walking trails.

 Glenwood